RaumfahrerSpiffy/HiDPI.io/README.md

 ### Recovery mode (if the above method does not work)

-If you cannot boot into system, you can boot into macOS Recovery mode, and use the Terminal.app (To boot into the recovery partition press and hold Command+R upon reboot until the Apple logo appears)
+If you cannot boot into system, you can boot into macOS Recovery mode by pressing and holding ⌘+R untill the Apple logo appears and use the Terminal.app

 There are two ways to close it.
 It is recommended to choose the first one